Benefits of wrought iron fences

 Is a wrought iron fence more expensive than wood?

 The price of wood fencing can vary significantly depending on the type of wood used, the design and the paint or stain finish.
 However, a wood fence is typically cheaper to install than a wrought iron one.
+But in the long run, wood may end up being more costly because it requires more maintenance due to rotting, termite damage and weathering.

 Is a wrought iron fence cheaper than aluminum?

 Generally, an aluminum fence costs less than a wrought-iron one.
 However, it depends on the contractor or company and (of course) the scope of your project.
 However, you may find that aluminum is on par with wrought iron fencing prices.
+How long will a wrought iron fence last?

 A real wrought iron fence is durable and can last for decades.